mjftw/pluma-automation/docs/tutorials/2-5-tutorial-board.md

 ### Disabling logging

-You may not want to every message you `log()` to be printed to the console, or maybe you don't want any logs at all?
+You may not want every message you `log()` to be printed to the console, or maybe you don't want any logs at all?

 ```python
 from my_hardware import my_board